Rural sociology: India

-In India, the rise of rural sociology was, in part, due to the country's gaining of their independence in 1947.
+In India, the rise of rural sociology was, in part, due to the country's independence in 1947.
 The government needed rural sociology to aid in its understanding of "the problems of extreme poverty of the people, overpopulation and general under-development of the economy".
 Studies focused on the changing nature of the role of towns, rural-urban actions since independence, rural change and what might be driving it, demographic research, rural development, and rural economies.
 In 1953, A. R. Desai published the first edition of Rural Sociology in India.
 The foreword of the book underlines the importance of understanding each aspect of society so that the Indian government could create "a uniform line of action for building a better social milieu".
-Due to the popularity of Desai's work and the expansion of the study of rural sociology in India, second and third editions of Rural Sociology in India were published in 1959 and 1961 to better represent new study foci and methodologies in this emerging field.
+Due to the popularity of Desai's work and the expansion of the study of rural sociology in India, second and third editions of Rural Sociology in India were published in 1959 and 1961 to represent better new study foci and methodologies in this emerging field.
 Other popular researchers during the mid-20th century include S. C. Dube, M. N. Srinivas, and D. N. Majumdar.
 In India, rural sociological research and policies continued to be connected into the 21st century.

 China

 Before 1949, China's rural sociological studies focused primarily on the rural class and power structures.
 Community studies by prominent sociologists like Fei Xiatong (Fei Hsiao-tung) were influenced by American rural sociology and were also popular in mid and early 20th century China.
 All sociology programs in China were terminated in 1952 by Mao Zedong.
 It was not until 1979, when the Chinese Sociological Association was reestablished, that sociological studies in China began again.
 Influences from American sociologists were welcomed during this time and continued to impact Chinese rural sociological studies into the 21st century.
-However, there have been pushes from contemporary Chinese rural sociologists like Yang Min and Xu Yong to reconsider this western lens.
+However, there have been pushes from contemporary Chinese rural sociologists like Yang Min and Xu Yong to reconsider this Western lens.

 Japan

-Though rural sociology is thought to have an earlier origin in Japan than in the United States, it was not until the end of the 1930s that sociologists in the country were introduced to the methods and viewpoints of American rural sociologists.
+Though rural sociology is thought to have originated earlier in Japan than in the United States, it was not until the end of the 1930s that Japanese sociologists were introduced to the methods and viewpoints of American rural sociologists.
 This introduction was primarily made by Eitarō Suzuki, who is considered one of the pioneers of Japanese rural and urban sociology.
 Other prominent Japanese rural sociological researchers of this time include Kitano Seiichi, Kizaemon Ariga, and Yozo Yamamoto.
 The rapid decrease in farming populations in Japan in 1955 shifted the focus of rural sociological studies in the mid 20th century to second jobs among farmers, farming cooperative associations, and the impact of community development policies on villages.
 Hiroyuki Torigoe of Kwansai Gakuin University was the leader of the Asian Rural Sociology working group, which was established in 1992 and later led to the development of the Asian Rural Sociological Society.